Chewy and loaded Cowboy Cookies packed with oats, chocolate chips, pecans, and coconut. An easy, crowd-pleasing treat perfect for any occasion.

 • Step 2.
 Prepare the pan.
 Line 2 baking sheets with parchment paper.

-• Step 3.
+Step 3.
 Combine the dry ingredients.
-In a medium size mixing bowl, whisk together the flour, baking soda, powder powder, ground cinnamon and salt.
-Then set aside.
+Use a medium size mixing bowl and whisk together the flour, baking soda, powder, ground cinnamon and salt.

-• Step 4.
-Cream the butter and sugar.
-Using a mixer, cream together the butter with the sugar and brown sugar until light and fluffy.
+Step 4.
+Cream the butter and sugar with an electric mixer until light and fluffy.
 Then add in the eggs and vanilla extract and mix until combined.

-• Step 6.
-Mix in the chocolate and oats.
+Step 6.
 Stir in the oats, chocolate chips, pecans and coconut.

-• Step 8.
-Bake the cookies.
-Bake for 11-13 minutes until the edges of the cookies are set and lightly browned.
+Step 9.
+Bake the cookies for 11-13 minutes.
+The edges of the cookies should be set and lightly browned.

-• Step 9.
-Allow to set.
+Step 10.
 Let the cookies set on the baking sheets for 5 minutes, then move them to cooling racks to cool completely.
+Serve and enjoy!

 Cowboy cookies piled together.